department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/staging-review.md

 **VFS Product Manager**
 - [ ] Create this issue and notify the Collaboration Cycle team of this ticket in the in #vfs-platform-support ([see Slack Workflow (User guide](https://depo-platform-documentation.scrollhelp.site/support/Getting-help-from-the-Platform-in-Slack.1439138197.html)).
+- [ ] Schedule meeting with VFS team attendees listed in ticket.
 - [ ]  Add artifacts listed below to the ticket at least 4 days before scheduled meeting.
 - [ ]  Ensure you've provided staging access information for the tool or feature.
 (Don't put staging credentials in your va.gov-team ticket; store or reference them in a .md file in the va.gov-team-sensitive repository.)

  **Platform**

-- [ ] Schedule meeting with Platform reviewers and VFS team attendees listed in ticket.
+- [ ]  Add the Platform reviewers to scheduled meeting
 - [ ] Create feedback tickets and link them to the Staging Review epic (if no feedback, please comment stating that).

 ## After meeting